michaelsmueller/chicha/README.md

 **Events - add** - As a user, I want to create an event so that this information can be seen by others, I gain visibility and I earn rewards.

-**Events - update** - As a user, I want to be able to update the details of an event I have loaded so that I can add or correct information.
+**Events - edit** - As a user, I want to be able to update the details of an event I have loaded so that I can add or correct information.

 **Heavies** - As a user, I want to see the users who have recommended the most / best events so that I can find new sources to recommend events to me.